Aedes: As disease vectors

-Members of the genus Aedes are known vectors for numerous viral infections, including dengue fever, yellow fever, the Zika virus, and chikungunya, which are transmitted by species in the subgenus Stegomyia, and by A. aegypti and A. albopictus.
+Members of the genus Aedes are known vectors for numerous viral infections, including dengue fever, yellow fever, the Zika virus, and chikungunya, which are transmitted by species in the subgenus Stegomyia such as A. aegypti and A. albopictus.
 Infections with these viruses are typically accompanied by a fever, and in some cases, encephalitis, which can lead to death.
 A vaccine to provide protection from yellow fever exists, and measures to prevent mosquito bites include insecticides such as DDT, mosquito traps, insect repellents, mosquito nets, and pest control using genetically modified insects.
 In Polynesia, the species Aedes polynesiensis is responsible for the transmission of human lymphatic filariasis.

 Aedes can be detected and monitored by ovitraps.

 Sequencing

 The genome of the yellow fever mosquito (Aedes aegypti) was sequenced by the Broad Institute and the Institute for Genomic Research.
 The initial assembly was released in August 2005; a draft sequence of the genome and preliminary analysis was published in June 2007.
 The annotated genome is available at VectorBase.
 An updated and improved version of the Aedes aegypti genome was released in 2018.